alliyah95/discrete-math-tools/README.md

 # Discrete-Math-Tools
-A collection of tools for solving simple Discrete Math topics.
+A collection of tools for solving simple Discrete Math problems.

 Includes the following:
   - Boolean Product of Matrices Calculator